-70% overall average and sufficient (70%) in two core subjects (English, Math, Dutch) as well as the Stream (Science, Business or Social Economics).
+70% overall average and sufficient (70%) in at least two core subjects (English, Math, Dutch), as well sufficient (70%) in the stream (Science, Business or Social Economics).

-Conditions for from Form 4 Academic to Form 5 Academic.
+Conditions for Form 4 Academic to Form 5 Academic.

-70% overall average and sufficient (70%) in two Core Subjects (English, Math, Dutch).
+70% overall average and sufficient (70%) in at least two Core Subjects (English, Math, Dutch).